BetterToken/info_bettertoken/src/farm_management/finding_3bot_id.md

 roel_brobot(634) = 3Botname(3BotID) < **The number between brackets is the ID we need to assign the farm to your 3bot**

-Please communicate this ID with your contact so we can hand over the farm management to your ID.
+Please communicate this ID with your contact at BetterToken so we can hand over the farm management to your ID.

 [Part 5: Install Farm Management](install_farm_management.md)